Wilhelm Stenhammar: Works

-His works were quite varied and included two completed symphonies, a substantial Serenade for Orchestra, two piano concertos, four piano sonatas, a violin sonata, six string quartets, many songs and other vocal works, including several large-scale works for chorus or voices and orchestra: the early ballad Florez och Blanzeflor, Op.
-3, written around 1891, Ithaka, Op.
-21, from 1904, the cantatas Ett folk (A people) from 1905 and Sången (The song), Op.
+Stenhammar composed in a variety of formats, his output by no means limited to his own instrument, the piano.
+The list includes two completed symphonies, a substantial Serenade for orchestra, two piano concertos, four piano sonatas, a violin sonata, seven string quartets (one of which was withdrawn), two operas, many songs and a number of other vocal works, including several large-scale works for chorus or voices and orchestra.
+The latter include the early ballad Florez och Blanzeflor, Op.
+3, from 1891, Ithaka, Op.
+21, from 1904, and the cantatas Ett folk (A people) from 1905 and Sången (The song), Op.
 44, from 1921.

-Writing in The Chamber Music Journal, R.H.R.
-Silvertrust opines that Stenhammar's six string quartets are the most important written between those of Johannes Brahms and Béla Bartók.
-Whether or not this is so, there is no denying that Stenhammar's quartets represent a very important development during the twenty-five years he was writing chamber music.
-Tonally, they range from the middle late Romantics to a style akin to mature Sibelius.
-Though not unknown by the Swedish chamber music public, his string quartets have been neglected elsewhere.
-In 2008 Musikaliska konstföreningen published the world premiere edition of his Allegro Brillante for piano quartet composed in 1891 and his Allegro non tanto for piano trio composed in 1895.
+The catalog has been extended in recent years with the discovery of a few previously unknown works.
+These include the Prélude and Bourrée for orchestra, composed in 1891: the score was discovered in the archives of the Swedish Music Library in Stockholm, and the first recording (and most likely first performance) took place in 2008.
+Also in 2008, the Swedish Art Music Society published the world premiere edition of the Allegro Brillante for piano quartet composed in 1891 and the Allegro non tanto for piano trio composed in 1895.